-Van’s Beach in Leland
+Van’s Beach, Leland

-Suttons Bay Municipal Beach
+Municipal Beach, Suttons Bay

-Part of the west arm of Grand Traverse Bay, about 15 miles north of Traverse City on M22 the municipal beach of Suttons Bay is a perfect place to spend the day.
+Part of the west arm of Grand Traverse Bay, about 15 miles north of Traverse City on M-22, the municipal beach of Suttons Bay is a perfect place to spend the day.
 This Lake Michigan bay stays shallow for an incredibly long distance out, almost as if it were designed for wading and splashing around.
-Playground equipment, volley ball nets, picnic facilities, restrooms and ample parking only increase the allure of this local favorite.
+Playground equipment, volleyball nets, picnic facilities, restrooms and ample parking only increase the allure of this local favorite.
 Of course, its distance of about two blocks from the Ice Cream Factory doesn’t hurt either.

 Sleeping Bear National Lakeshore Beaches

-Otter Creek at the Esch Road Beach
+Otter Creek at Esch Road Beach

 Find a little peace and quiet at this slightly secluded Lake Michigan beach.
-Located right on M22, a little south of Leland, Good Harbor features a spacious paved parking lot, bathrooms, and a “dogs welcome” side of the beach.
+Located right on M-22, a little south of Leland, Good Harbor features a spacious paved parking lot, bathrooms, and a “dogs welcome” side of the beach.
 Ancient remnants of the docks, which, in the days of the settlers made this beach a functional harbor, bridge the gap between past and present.
 What has remained unchanged is the clean sand, the always aquamarine water and the amazing sunsets over views of Pyramid Point and Whaleback sand dune.
 Perfect location for an evening bonfire.

 Glen Haven Beach